mami-project/mplane-sdk/doc/ietf/draft-trammell-mplane-protocol.md

 - time: a timestamp, expressed in terms of UTC.
 The precision of the timestamp is taken to be unambiguous based on its representation.
 - address: an identifier of a network-level entity, including an address family.
 The address family is presumed to be implicit in the format of the message, or explicitly stored.
 Addresses may represent specific endpoints or entire networks.
 - url: a uniform resource locator
+- object: a structured object, serialized according to the serialization rules of the underlying representation.

 ### Augmented Registry Information

-Additional keys beyond prim, desc, and name may appear in an mPlane registry to augment information about each element; these are not presently used by the SDK's information model but may be used by software built around the SDK.
+Additional keys beyond prim, desc, and name may appear in an mPlane registry to augment information about each element.
+The following additional registry keys have been found useful by some implementors of the protocol:

-Elements in the core registry at `http://ict-mplane.eu/registry/core` may contain the following augmented registry keys:

-- units: If applicable, units in which the element is expressed; equal to the units part of a structured name if present.
+- units: If applicable, string describing the units in which the element is expressed; equal to the units part of a structured name if present.
 - ipfix-eid: The element ID of the equivalent IPFIX {{RFC7011}} Information Element.
-- ipfix-pen: The SMI Private Enterprise Number of the equivalent IPFIX Information Element, if any.
+- ipfix-pen: The SMI Private Enterprise Number of the equivalent IPFIX {{RFC7011}} Information Element, if any.

 ## Message Types {#message-types}

 Workflows in mPlane are built around the capability - specification - result cycle.
 Capabilities, specifications, and results are kinds of statements: a capability is a statement that a component can perform some action (generally a measurement); a specification is a statement that a client would like a component to perform the action advertised in a capability; and a result is a statement that a component measured a given set of values at a given point in time according to a specification.

 Other types of messages outside this nominal cycle are referred to as notifications.
-Types of notifications include Withdrawals, Interrupts, Receipts, Redemptions, Indirections, and Exceptions.
+Types of notifications include Withdrawals, Interrupts, Receipts, Redemptions, and Exceptions.
 These notify clients or components of conditions within the measurement infrastructure itself, as opposed to directly containing information about measurements or observations.

 Messages may also be grouped together into a single envelope message.
 Envelopes allow multiple messages to be represented within a single message, for example multiple Results pertaining to the same Receipt; and multiple Capabilities or Specifications to be transferred in a single transaction in the underlying session protocol.